 is a writer and translator published in Salon, Electric Literature, Ploughshares online, and others.
-In 2021, she was shortlisted for the Fitzcarraldo Essay Prize, the Women's Prize Trust's Discoveries program, and the University of East Anglia's David T.K.
+In 2021, she was shortlisted for the Fitzcarraldo Essay Prize, the Alpine Fellowship, the Women's Prize Trust's Discoveries program, and the University of East Anglia's David T.K.
 Wong Fellowship.
 She serves as a reader for Liminal Transit Review, trustee for SeeBeyondBorders UK, and mentor for University of the Arts London’s Refugee Journalism Project.

 Criticism on work by Rahul Raina and Alex McElroy; Yusef Komunyakaa and Douglas Kearney; Gabrielle Bates and Matthew Salesses; Lee Isaac Chung; Claudia Rankine, Eduardo C. Corral, and Valzhyna Mort; Hassan Blasim; Raven Leilani and Xiaolu Guo.